Sttormx/lua-good-habits/README.md

 # Lua Good Habits
-> This project aims to teach programmers good practices and good optimization techniques on Lua.
+> This project aims to teach programmers good practices and optimizations techniques on Lua.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Lua-Logo.svg/600px-Lua-Logo.svg.png" height="300" width="300">

-## Instalação
+## Installation
 To run any code, a Lua debugger is required.
 You can use an online debugger like [Replit] [repl] or any IDE like [LuaEdit] [luaedit].

 ## Contributing